 Contact : A. Kheddar - email@example.com

-- Perception for Operation in semi-structured environment.
+- Perception for Operation in semi-structured environment

-- Easy Programming framework to improve the re-configurability/ programmability of the robotic systems
+- Easy Programming framework to improve the re-configurability/programmability of the robotic systems

-- Mobile dual-arm robotics manipulation capabilities
+- Mobile dual-arm robotic manipulation capabilities

-- Open frameworks for the ‘Plug and Produce’ based coordination of these resources
+- Open frameworks for the ‘Plug and Produce’-based coordination of these resources

 Contact : Andrea Cherubini : firstname.lastname@example.org

 The HEPHAESTUS project explores the innovative use of robots and autonomous systems for construction.